legrisch/statamic-graphql-events/README.md

 - Run `php artisan vendor:publish --tag=statamic.graphql-events --force` to publish the configuration along with the provided fieldset "Dates".
-- Add the provided fieldset "Dates" to a blueprint.
-You may translate the fields to your liking, be sure to keep the handles.
+- Add the provided fieldset "Dates" to the blueprints of your events collection.
+You may translate the fields to your liking, but be sure to keep the handles.
 - Edit the addon configuration: `config/statamic/graphql-events.php`.
 - Open the GraphiQL Editor.